cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/index.md

 ## How to choose a protection

-The option you choose depends on the IP address configured.
+The protection you get depends on the IP address configured.
+Choose one of the options on the left menu to read full step-by-step instructions on how to configure 1.1.1.1 for Families.

 <details>
 <summary>Protect your home against malware</summary>